jsolorzano734/backgroundRemoveProgram/README.md

 # Usage
 * Download the [RemoveBackground.jsx](https://github.com/jsolorzano734/backgroundRemoveProgram/blob/main/RemoveBackground.jsx) file to you computer.
+* Create two folders
+	- Folder 1 (where you store the images with the current background).
+	- Folder 2 (where you store the images with the images with the removed background).
  - Open the RemoveBackground.jsx file and do the following:
-	- First, you need to create two folders:
+	- First, you need to get the path from the two folders that you created:
-		- For path 1.
-Create a folder to store your images with the current background
-		- For path 2.
-Create a folder to store the images with the removed background
+		- Path 1.
+Is the path to Folder 1.
+Exmaple: "/User/name/in/"
+		- Path 2.
+Is the path to Folder 2.
+Exmaple: "/User/name/in/"
+			- Copy and paste the past the paths to their respective place in RemoveBackground.jsx

- 	- Second, make sure you define the R, G, and B values for the background color
+ 	- Second, make sure you define the R, G, and B values for the new background color.
+ 	- Finally, save the changes.

 * Open Photoshop.
  - In Photoshop, click File (on the top menu)